 Our noise control barriers integrate specially selected materials that absorb sound over the key 300-100Khz range.
 Without sound absorption sound is reflected or reverberated back exacerbating a noise pollution problem.
 Unlike inferior products on the market our solutions absorb sound, to cut out reverberation, and optimise performance.

 Echo Barrier products are seriously hard-wearing and lightweight, thanks to our sound absorbent composite.
-This composite is also waterproof, so vital to performance in the field.
+This composite is also 100% weatherproof, so vital to performance in the field.
 Alternative products are manufactured with textiles like rock-wool or fibreglass which soak up water like a sponge, reducing sound absorption by up to 50%, and adding mass to the barriers which hinders transportation and assembly.

 Rigorous scientific testing proves that our products cut noise by 41 decibels, and also achieve great field attenuation.